quartiq/miniconf/web/README.md

 rounding large integers.
 Incoming updates, reconnects and folding preserve your draft;
 selecting another item replaces it.
 A successful Set adopts the latest device value, including any device formatting.
 Revert discards edits without sending anything.
+Reloading the tab reconnects from the URL and discards unsent edits.

 If a request's outcome is unknown, inspect the device value before sending again.
 Set is disabled while disconnected; use Retry if automatic recovery stops.